MitchPierias/advanced-eos-examples/05_Deferred-Transactions/README.md

 # EOS Deferred Transactions
+**Before we start...**
 > Executing inline actions requires custom account permissions

-**Before we start...**
-Due to security reasons, the release version of EOS now uses the `eosio.code` permission of the contract invoking the inline action.
+Due to security reasons, the release version of EOS now requires the `eosio.code` permission on the contract invoking an inline action.

 **Modifying Account Permissions**
-We first need to modify the permissions of our `caller` account before we can invoke actions on our `server` contract.
-We're going to overwrite our `active` key on our caller account with the `eosio.code` permission and use this later to invoke our inline action.
+We first need to modify the permissions of our `defer` account before we can schedule delayed transactions.
+We're going to overwrite our `active` key on our `defer` account with the `eosio.code` permission and use this later to invoke our inline action.
 Let's use the `cleos set account permission` command to achieve this.
 ```
-cleos set account permission caller active
+cleos set account permission defer active
 '{
   "threshold":1,
   "keys":[{